JhonathasDev/JhonathasDev/README.md

 </div>

 <div align="center"><h2>Welcome to my repository</h2></div>
+<div align="center">💻 Interdisciplinary Bachelor's in Science, Technology, and Innovation | Systems Development Technician.
-<div align="center">My journey in tech has just begun, and I'm excited to dive deeper into the world of programming and innovation. </div>
+ <br> My journey in tech has just begun, and I'm excited to dive deeper into the world of programming and innovation. </div>

 <br/>